Republican Party of Louisiana: History

 Although it was years before Republicans commanded a majority of the state house, they often secured important leadership posts.
 A notable example is John Hainkel, the first person in U.S. history to have been elected by his peers in any state legislature as both Speaker of the House and as President of the Senate.

 David C. Treen was elected as governor in 1979; he was the first Republican elected to the office since the Reconstruction era.
 Charlton Lyons had made the first serious Republican gubernatorial campaign in 1964, when blacks were still disenfranchised.
 He drew a then record 37.5 percent of the general white election vote.
 Drawing on increasing support in the state, Republicans have won the Louisiana governorship most of the time since Treen's election.

 In 2004 David Vitter, a U.S. representative, was elected as Louisiana's first Republican United States Senator since the Reconstruction era, disenfranchisement at the turn of the century, and realignment of political parties in the state.
 As of 2010 the Republican Party holds all of the statewide elected offices, which include Governor Bobby Jindal, Lieutenant Governor Jay Dardenne, Secretary of State Tom Schedler, State Treasurer John Neely Kennedy, Attorney General Buddy Caldwell, Commissioner of Agriculture & Forestry Mike Strain, and Commissioner of Insurance Jim Donelon.

 In 2009 election of Republican former U.S. Representative Clyde C. Holloway to the Louisiana Public Service Commission (PSC), which regulates utility companies, gave that body its first-ever Republican majority.
 In 2010, Republicans gained a majority of both houses of the Louisiana state legislature for the first time since Reconstruction, when party affiliations were quite different.

 In 1992, the Louisiana Republican Party refused to censure its member, David Duke, who was a former leader of the white supremacist terrorist organization Ku Klux Klan and who was known for racist views.
 Though in 2016, they did denounce him as he announced his campaign for the U.S. Senate.

 In 2021, the Louisiana Republican Party censured Senator Bill Cassidy for voting to convict Donald Trump in the impeachment trial over Trump's role in inciting a pro-Trump mob to storm the U.S. Capitol.

-In January 2023 the party voted to condem the Biden Administration's prisoner exchange with Russia for Brittney Griner.
+In January 2023 the party voted to condemn the Biden Administration's prisoner exchange with Russia for Brittney Griner.
 Though it was later taken out, many members wanted to add language to the resolution describing Griner as "LGBT woke".